timescale/tobs/chart/README.md

 The chart is configured to provision a TimescaleDB data source.
 This is controlled with the `grafana.timescale.datasource.enabled`
-If enabled it will run a Job that creates a user (as specified with `grafana.timescale.datasource.user`) and grant read-only access to the timescale-prometheus schemas.
+If enabled it will run a Job that creates a user (as specified with `grafana.timescale.datasource.user`) and grant read-only access to the promscale schemas.
 In order for the user and schema to be created, the `grafana.timescale.adminUser` must be set to a db user with the ability to do so (e.g. postgres), and `grafana.timescale.adminPassSecret` must be the name of a secret that contains the password for this user.